 Regardless of their intentions, if staff members don’t do their jobs properly, the residents can be harmed, sometimes severely.

 Of course, when the residents chose to enter an assisted living facility, it was precisely to avoid the danger of these kinds of injuries and abuse.
-If you or a family member has been injured by the actions of an ALF, contact a Phoenix assisted living abuse lawyer experienced in holding these facilities accountable under Arizona law.
+If you or a family member has been injured by the actions of an ALF, contact a Phoenix personal injury lawyer experienced in holding these facilities accountable under Arizona law.

 What is most important in discussing neglect and abuse in the ALF setting is how many residents need assistance to perform basic tasks.
 According to the National Center for Assisted Living: